 eIntegrity Licence Terms & Conditions

-The text here forms part of the terms and conditions of use that every eIntegrity user must accept before getting access to the eIntegrity Learning Portal, which sits on the NHS Health Education England e-Learning for Healthcare (e-LfH) Hub. eIntegrity has made this text publicly available on the eIntegrity website in the interests of transparency and it has been updated based on the General Data Protection Regulations (GDPR) European Union Article 29 Working Party which comes into force on 25 May 2018.
+The text here forms part of the terms and conditions of use that every eIntegrity user must accept before being provided with access to the eIntegrity Learning Portal, which sits on the NHS NHS England e-Learning for Healthcare (NHSE e-LfH) Hub. eIntegrity has made this text publicly available on the eIntegrity website in the interests of transparency and it has been updated based on the General Data Protection Regulations (GDPR) European Union Article 29 Working Party which came into force on 25 May 2018.
 The text can be downloaded in pdf format if required.
 You can view the eIntegrity privacy notice here.
-As the eIntegrity portal sits on the HEE e-LfH Hub, you can view the updated HEE privacy notice here.
+As the eIntegrity portal sits on the NHSE e-LfH Hub, the updated NHSE privacy notice can be viewed here.

 If you have any queries about any aspect of these terms and conditions, please contact email@example.com.

 In consideration of your having paid, and eIntegrity having accepted, a Licence fee (or entering into a payment plan as referred to below), eIntegrity grants you, the End User, rights to access the Training Content subject to acceptance of these Terms and Conditions as set out below.